GerardVeloo/GR_DB/README.md

 Well, this is interesting.
 My first edits and hopefully commit.

-Could you review thsi piece of text:
+Could you review this piece of text:
 "En we gaan er weer voor"!